Russian-founded graphene nanotube leader aims to raise up to $800mn through SPAC merger

 Western listing after Russian state and oligarch backing

-When going public, under plans, OCSiAl will float about 15% of its shares.
-The company aims to raise anything between $300mn and $800mn — “first and foremost, to build a big factory.”
+When going public, in line with plans, OCSiAl will float about 15% of its shares.
+The company aims to raise anything between $300mn and $800mn – “first and foremost, to build a big factory.”

 “This is a necessary step given the limitations of our current capacities,” Koropachinsky said in his Forbes interview.

 OCSiAl is also in the process of completing two private placement deals totalling $200mn, according to Koropachinsky.
-This amount is coming on top of an injection of $100mn as part of “a series of rounds” which was closed this past summer at a $2.3bn valuation.
+This amount is coming on top of an injection of $100mn as part of “a series of rounds” which closed this past summer at a $2.3bn valuation.
 Daikin took part in these deals, contributing $4mn.

 OCSiAl refers to four chemical elements: oxygen (O), carbon (C), silicon (Si) and aluminum (Al).
-Touted as the world’s only manufacturer of graphene nanotubes at a large scale, this company is the brainchild of Russian physicist Mikhail Predtechenskiy alongside Koropachinskiy and two other businessmen: Oleg Kirillov and Yury Zelvenskiy.
+Touted as the world’s only manufacturer of graphene nanotubes on a large scale, this company is the brainchild of Russian physicist Mikhail Predtechenskiy alongside Koropachinskiy and two other businessmen: Oleg Kirillov and Yury Zelvenskiy.

 Having established their company in 2010 in Luxembourg, they garnered the support of several Russian investors, including Rusnano, the state-controlled nanotech giant ($60mn invested in 2012 and 2015); individual investor Igor Kim (2013, 2014); Moscow-based PE find Expo Capital (2019); and an undisclosed British investor (2019).

-In 2019 A&NN Investment — an investment holding controlled by oligarch Alexander Mamut — put $5mn to acquire 0.5% of OCSiAl, purchasing a fraction of Rusnano’s stake.
+In 2019 A&NN Investment – an investment holding controlled by oligarch Alexander Mamut – put up $5mn to acquire 0.5% of OCSiAl, purchasing a fraction of Rusnano’s stake.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.